Seagrass Ecosystem Accounting

 Sentinel-2 Multispectral Instrument provides 10m resolution in bands 2 (blue), 3 (green), 4 (red), and 8 (NIR).
 See TG-4.1 Section 3.1.1. ↩︎

-Kenny et al. (2003) provide guidance on acoustic survey methods for benthic habitat mapping. ↩︎
+Kenny et al. (2003) provide guidance on acoustic survey methods for benthic habitat mapping; sidescan sonar at 100-500 kHz is the standard dual-frequency range used for benthic habitat mapping including seagrass detection. ↩︎

-SEEA EA Table 4.1 provides the standard format for ecosystem extent accounts. ↩︎
+SEEA EA Table 4.2 provides the standard format for ecosystem extent accounts (the ecosystem typology table is Table 4.1). ↩︎

-Recording degradation drivers enables attribution of ecosystem change to specific pressures, supporting targeted policy responses. ↩︎
+Recording degradation drivers enables attribution of ecosystem change to specific pressures, supporting targeted policy responses.
+See Waycott et al. (2009) and Dunic et al. (2021) for the canonical global loss synthesis. ↩︎

 Keith et al. (2020), M1.1 Key Ecological Drivers. ↩︎